-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: March 2019

-The official game that is based on the underwhelming film of the same name, where players experience the story of Ari, as she arrives in the Alpine area and quickly becomes friends with a horse called Windstorm.
+In a game based on the underwhelming film of the same name, players experience the story of Ari as she arrives in the Alpine area and quickly becomes friends with a horse called Windstorm.
 The two of them team up to go on exciting horse-riding adventures and discover the true meaning of friendship.
-This is just one of the really sweet and relaxing horse-riding games that really hits the spot if you’re after something therapeutic.
-It is far more superior than its basic predecessor Ostwind/Windstorm, and if there are any fans of the series then they should just jump straight to this game.
+This is just a really sweet and relaxing horse-riding game that hits the spot if you’re after something therapeutic.
+It’s far more superior than its basic predecessor Ostwind Windstorm, and if there are any fans of the series out there, they should just jump straight to this game.

 #6 Phar Lap: Horse Racing Challenge